twhoff/timeboxer/README.md

 -   **Key Features**:
     -   Integrates `NoteBubble` for note-taking functionality.
     -   Manages interactions for displaying and editing notes.
-    -   Utilizes context for state management of time blocks and notes.
+    -   Utilizes context and custom hooks for state management of time blocks and notes.
--   **Technologies**: Built with React, leveraging custom hooks and context for state management.
+-   **Technologies**: Built with React, utilizing custom hooks and context for state management.

-### `CloudShape.tsx`

--   **Purpose**: Provides a visual SVG component used in the `NoteBubble`.
--   **Key Features**:
-    -   Renders multiple bubble shapes to create a cloud-like appearance.
-    -   Scales dynamically based on provided dimensions and colors.
--   **Technologies**: React component utilizing SVG for vector graphics.

 ### Core Features Implemented